 - Smiling as a way to demonstrate our connection with a participant

 Again, the differences are subtle relative to typical facilitation.
 But coupled with the wide depth and variety of tested strategic thinking exercises we bring to the table, it works very differently, and it works wonders.

 Are you thinking about next year’s planning yet?

 If you’re already thinking about next year (and we know SOME of you are) and would like to get a huge head start that will even benefit your current year results, give us a call or email.
 Let’s see how we can work together.

 Now is definitely the time to get started! – Mike Brown

-Download the free ebook, “Taking the NO Out of InNOvation” to help you generate fantastic creative thinking and ideas!
-For an organizational innovation success boost, contact The Brainzooming Group to help your team be more successful by rapidly expanding strategic options and creating innovative plans to efficiently implement.
-Email us at email@example.com or call us at 816-509-5320 to learn how we can deliver these benefits for you.
+The Brainzooming Group helps make smart organizations more successful by rapidly expanding their strategic options and creating innovative plans they can efficiently implement.
+Email us at email@example.com or call us at 816-509-5320 to learn how we can help you enhance your strategy and implementation efforts.